xmartlabs/Bender/README.md

 We also want to support loading models trained on other frameworks such as TensorFlow or Caffe2.
 Currently Bender includes an adapter for TensorFlow that loads a graph with variables and "translates" it to Bender layers.
 This feature supports a subset of TensorFlow's operations but we plan to enhance it to cover more cases.

-Bender is functional but still under active development and we also want to see where the needs of the community drive it.
-Please, note that the API is not stable yet.

 ## Why did we need Bender? <a name="why"></a>

 At [Xmartlabs] we were about to start a Machine Learning project and investigated frameworks to use in iOS.
 We found MetalPerformanceShaders useful but not very user friendly and we saw ourselves repeating a lot of code and information.
 That is why we starting building a framework to handle that kind of stuff.